github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 If your code depends on packages in a private{% ifversion ghec or ghes %} or internal{% endif %} registry, you can allow {% data variables.product.prodname_dependabot %} to update the versions of these dependencies by configuring this at the repository level.
 You do this by adding authentication details to the `dependabot.yml` file for the repository.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries)."

 {% ifversion ghec %}

-{% note %}
+> [!NOTE]

-**Note:** For the option to grant  {% data variables.product.prodname_dependabot %} access to private or internal repositories to be available, you need {% data variables.product.prodname_dependabot_version_updates %} or {% data variables.product.prodname_dependabot_security_updates %} to be enabled on at least one repository within the organization.
+> For the option to grant  {% data variables.product.prodname_dependabot %} access to private or internal repositories to be available, you need {% data variables.product.prodname_dependabot_version_updates %} or {% data variables.product.prodname_dependabot_security_updates %} to be enabled on at least one repository within the organization.

-{% endnote %}
 {% endif %}

 {% ifversion security-configurations %}